wp-plugins/loading-page/readme.txt

 **Select the loading screen**: allows to choose a loading screen.
 The premium version of plugin include multiple loading screens.
 **Select background color**: allows to select the background color for your loading screen compatible with the design guidelines of your website.
 **Select images as background**: allows to display an image as loading screen background, the image can be displayed tiled or centered.
+**Display image in fullscreen**: allows to adjust the background image in fullscreen mode.
 **Select foreground color**: Allows to select the color of the graphics and texts that display the loading progress information.
 **Apply the effect on page**: Display the page's content with an animation after complete the loading process.
 **Display loading percent**: Shows the percentage of loading.
 The loading percent is calculated in function of images in the page.